Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Benchmarks Settings

-We also reduced the number of parallel trials per \textsc{gpu} because of the large memory footprint of the \textsc{vae}'s transformers.
-As a consequence, for \textsc{t}ab\textsc{s}yn we had both to reduce the number of trials to 100, and to work on a sample of the largest dataset (\textit{Covertype}) to get the results in a {reasonable} amount of time.
-It is worth noting that despite these handicaps, the optimized \textsc{t}ab\textsc{s}yn remained better than its non-optimized version.
-To avoid this experimental bias for the second experiment in Section~\ref{sec:reducedtest}, we constrained \textsc{t}ab\textsc{s}yn's \textsc{vae} to use only $10$ minutes for training.
+We also reduced the number of parallel trials per GPU because of the large memory footprint of the VAE's transformers.
+As a consequence, for TabSyn we had both to reduce the number of trials to 100, and to work on a sample of the largest dataset (\textit{Covertype}) to get the results in a {reasonable} amount of time.
+It is worth noting that despite these handicaps, the optimized TabSyn remained better than its non-optimized version.
+To avoid this experimental bias for the second experiment in Section~\ref{sec:reducedtest}, we constrained TabSyn's VAE to use only $10$ minutes for training.
 On \textit{Adult} dataset, for instance, it resulted in roughly $560$ epochs.

 Finally, the last issue was the different ways the models deal with the target columns.
-A model conditioned on the target column may improve its ML-efficacy. \textsc{t}ab\textsc{ddpm} and \textsc{smote} implementations are natively conditioned on classification targets, while \textsc{tvae}, \textsc{ctgan} and \textsc{t}ab\textsc{s}yn are not.
+A model conditioned on the target column may improve its ML-efficacy.
+TabDDPM and SMOTE implementations are natively conditioned on classification targets, while TVAE, CTGAN and TabSyn are not.

-We did not modify \textsc{t}ab\textsc{ddpm}, but we considered two variants in our experiment for \textsc{smote}: the first, that we call \textsc{smote}, follows the design of \cite{kotelnikov2023tabddpm}, it uses the train target distribution for classification datasets and a rough median split for regression targets (see Table~\ref{table:encoding_schemes}).
-The second, that we call uc\textsc{smote} (for unconditional \textsc{smote}), adds a dummy target filled with zeros to the data before calling the \textsc{smote} oversampling library.
+We did not modify TabDDPM, but we considered two variants in our experiment for SMOTE: the first, that we call SMOTE, follows the design of \cite{kotelnikov2023tabddpm}, it uses the train target distribution for classification datasets and a rough median split for regression targets (see Table~\ref{table:encoding_schemes}).
+The second, that we call ucSMOTE (for unconditional SMOTE), adds a dummy target filled with zeros to the data before calling the SMOTE oversampling library.
 By doing so, all columns, including the original target, are considered equally.